soramanew/wfinfo-linux/README.md

 and trigger when it detects a reward screen.
 As Warframe stores its logs in a buffer and only outputs to the log file when the buffer is full, the auto detection may be inconsistent.

 The reward display can be manually triggered while running via the `trigger.sh` script in the base directory.
-The program will automatically create a shortcut for the trigger script (`F2` by default) on start.
+If on Hyprland, the program will automatically create a shortcut for the trigger script (`F2` by default) on start.
 This WILL remove any prior binds for that key.
+Otherwise, just create a keybind manually depending on your DE.

 ## Configuration